OpenNaja/ACSE/Release/Jurassic World Evolution/ACSE/Readme.md

-# Awesome Cobra Script Extender (ACSE)
+# Advanced Cobra Script Extender (ACSE)

-The Awesome Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.
+The Advanced Cobra Script Extender (ACSE) is a tool used by many Cobra engine mods that expands scripting capabilities and adds additional functionality to the games developed by Frontier.

-Note: This ACSE version is experimental and does not work with previous new species mods.

 This mod is not functional on its own and requires other mods to operate.